RACK OF LAMB WITH HONEY ROSEMARY GLAZE

 - Heat a 12-inch cast-iron skillet over medium-high heat until hot.
 Add the remaining oil to the pan.
 Place one rack of lamb, fat side down,and sear until nicely browned, about 4 minutes.
 Flip and brown the other side.
 Transfer to a plate or platter.
 Repeat with other rack of lamb.

-- Using tongs, arrange racks facing each other ,bones facing up and intertwined for support, forming a tent shape.
-Roast until lamb is cooked to desired doneness, 52 degrees for medium-rare, approximately 20 minutes After removing from the oven, the temperature will continue to rise as the lamb rests.
+- Use tongs to arrange racks facing each other, bones up and intertwined for support, forming a tent shape.
+Roast until lamb is cooked as desired (approximately 20 minutes to medium rare, 52 degrees internal temperature).
+After removing from the oven, the temperature will continue to rise as the lamb rests.

 - Transfer the lamb to a cutting board and brush the meat generously with the honey mixture.
 Let it rest for 10 minutes.